How to Get Power of Attorney for Your Parents

 Is the Form You Get From the Doctor Enough?

 There’s another risk that you should be aware of.
-If you have already filed a more formal document with a lawyer, but you then sign a more general form through a doctor’s office, this new form could override your more detailed document and all of the specific requests that you’ve made.
+If you have already filed a more formal document with a lawyer but then sign a more general form through a doctor’s office, this new form could override your more detailed document and all of the specific requests you’ve made.
 It is best to work with a lawyer to ensure that your form will hold up under legal scrutiny and clearly outlines your wishes.

 Your Next Steps

 If your parent hasn’t yet filed health care proxy and power of attorney forms, then your first step needs to be to consult with an elder law attorney.
-It’s never too early to start on this very important process, and both you and your parent will feel better having these important documents in place.
+It’s never too early to start this very important process, and both you and your parent will feel better having these important documents in place.